JLanzuisi/Jack-SB/README.md

 this means that the `make` program needs to be available.
 For the details, look at the Makefile.

+If you want to make both the epub and the PDF run `make both`.

 ### Epub

 The epub is produced from the markdown files using `pandoc`.
-Evidently, pandoc is a dependency.

 To make the epub, type `make epub`.